gruntwork-io/docs/_docs-sources/guides/reference-architecture/configuration-guide/index.md

 If you’re unsure about how to answer any of the questions, email <support@gruntwork.io> and let us know!

-## Complete the set up process and open a pull request for Gruntwork
+## Complete the set up process and open a pull request to engage our GitHub Automations

 1. Review your changes.
 If you notice any errors, correct them, and rerun: